 Drowning doesn’t look like drowning.

 Most victims of drowning don’t make a sound.
+Adults and kids drowning symptoms are not what you think about when you think of someone gasping for air or trying to.
+Get out of the water.
 They don’t flail their arms about, searching for help.
 These actions don’t show what drowning looks like or sounds like in real life.
-In real life, they rarely wave, yell, splash or yell.
+In real life, they rarely wave, yell, splash, or yell.

 This explains why drowning is the second highest cause of accidental death in children, age 15 and under.
 It is the number one cause of injury death for children ages 1-4.
 Make Safe Happen found that in 2016, open water drownings (in lakes, oceans, rivers, etc.) made up 43 percent of fatal childhood drownings, compared to 38 percent in pools, 9 percent in bathtubs and 10 percent unspecified.